 In some situations, you may also be entitled to compensation for your injuries in the form of compensatory damages.
 These types of damages are intended to compensate you for your medical expenses, pain and suffering, and other types of loss.

-If you have been injured by a dog bite in San Diego, our team may be able to help you seek compensation for your injuries.
-Call our office today for a no obligation, free consultation.
+If you have been injured by a dog bite, our team may be able to help you seek compensation for your injuries.
+Call our office today to speak with a San Diego dog bite attorney for a no obligation, free consultation.

 If you have questions, need the advice of a trusted counselor, or simply do not know where to turn, our team is here to help.
 Contact us today to schedule a free consultation.